iaanimashaun/hailstone_calculator/README.md

 ## Overview

 The Hailstone Calculator is a Python application that calculates the Hailstone sequence for a given starting number.
-It includes Docker containerization, AWS Lambda deployment, and Terraform infrastructure deployment.
+It includes Docker containerization, Terraform infrastructure provisioning and AWS Lambda deployment.

 ## Getting Started